-Before GW, I directed regulatory oversight for EMS education across the District of Columbia at DC Health, where my oversight contributed to the nation's best NREMT certification outcomes at 94%.
-At Harrisburg Area Community College, I managed one of Pennsylvania's largest regional EMS programs — 1,200+ students annually, 200+ adjunct faculty, and $3.2M in funding I secured for specialized AED programs and emergency response initiatives in Amish communities and other rural areas.
+Earlier, regulatory oversight of EMS education across the District of Columbia at DC Health contributed to the nation’s best NREMT certification outcomes at 94%.
+At Harrisburg Area Community College, one of Pennsylvania’s largest regional EMS programs served 1,200+ students annually with 200+ adjunct faculty — backed by $3.2M in grant funding secured for AED programs in Amish communities and rural emergency response initiatives.

 James is an engaging educator who regularly displays servant leadership in and out of the classroom.
 His innovative spirit and ability to build a team makes him a valuable asset to any organization.